Federico Chiesa: Youth

-Chiesa was first called-up to the Italy U19 squad in 2015.
-He was selected as part of Paolo Vanoli's preliminary 27-man squad for the 2016 UEFA Euro Under-19 Championship in Germany.
-Chiesa played for Italy U19 in friendlies against the Czech Republic, Spain and France.
-In 2016, he was called-up by Alberigo Evani to the U20s to represent the side at the 2015–16 Under-20 Four Nations Tournament.
+Chiesa was called up to the Italy U19 squad in 2015.
+He was selected as part of Paolo Vanoli's preliminary 27-man squad for the 2016 UEFA European Under-19 Championship in Germany.
+Chiesa played for Italy U19s in friendlies against the Czech Republic, Spain and France.
+In 2016, he was called up by Alberigo Evani to the U20s to represent the side at the 2015–16 Under-20 Four Nations Tournament.

 In March 2017, Chiesa was called up by Luigi Di Biagio to the U21s for friendlies against Poland and Spain.
 He made his U21 debut on 23 March 2017, in a 2–1 win against Poland; Chiesa provided the assist to Lorenzo Pellegrini's opener.
 He retained his place in the starting line-up against Spain in a 2–1 defeat at the Stadio Olimpico.

-In June 2017, he was included in the U21 squad for the 2017 UEFA European Under-21 Championship by manager Di Biagio.
+In June 2017, Chiesa was included in the U21 squad for the 2017 UEFA European Under-21 Championship by manager Di Biagio.
 In Italy's opening match of the tournament on 19 June, he set-up Andrea Petagna's goal with a cross following a corner in a 2–0 win over Denmark.
 Italy were eliminated by Spain in the semi-finals on 27 June, following a 3–1 defeat.

-He took part with the U21 team in the 2019 UEFA European Under-21 Championship held in Italy, where he scored three goals in the group stage phase.
+Chiesa took part with the U21 team in the 2019 UEFA European Under-21 Championship held in Italy, where he scored three goals in the group stage phase.

 Senior

 Early senior career

 Despite only being called up to the under-21 side in March 2017, Chiesa was selected by Italy's senior head coach Gian Piero Ventura for the team's unofficial friendly against San Marino in Empoli on 31 May.
-Chiesa made his unofficial senior international debut in the match, starting in Italy's eventual 8–0 win.
+He made his unofficial senior international debut in the match, starting in Italy's eventual 8–0 win.

-In March 2018, he was awarded his first official senior call-up to the Italy national team, under interim manager Di Biagio, for Italy's friendlies against Argentina and England later that month.
+In March 2018, Chiesa was awarded his first official senior call-up to the Italy national team, under interim manager Di Biagio, for Italy's friendlies against Argentina and England later that month.
 On 23 March, he made his official senior international debut in the friendly against Argentina; Italy were defeated 2–0.

-His first senior international goal came on 18 November, in a 9–1 home win over Armenia, in Italy's final Euro 2020 qualifier, under manager Roberto Mancini; he also assisted two goals during the match: Ciro Immobile's first goal, and Riccardo Orsolini's goal.
+Chiesa's first senior international goal came on 18 November, in a 9–1 home win over Armenia, in Italy's final Euro 2020 qualifier, under manager Roberto Mancini; he also assisted two goals during the match: Ciro Immobile's first goal, and Riccardo Orsolini's goal.